All Products

 Low.
 You must use an existing collection configuration.

 High.
-You can customize the collection configuration and even modify it during the task.
+You can orchestrate the collection configuration and modify it during the task.

 1. Check the user ID.
 If your server is not an ECS instance, or if your ECS instance and Project belong to different Alibaba Cloud accounts, check whether the correct user ID file exists in the specified directory.
 If it does not exist, create it manually by using one of the following commands.

-• Linux: Run the cd /etc/ilogtail/users/ && touch <uid> command to create a user ID file.
+• Linux: Run the cd /etc/ilogtail/users/ && touch <uid> command to create a user identifier file.

 • Windows: Go to the C:\LogtailData\users\ directory and create an empty file named <uid>.

-2. Check the machine group identifier.
-If you used a user-defined identifier when creating the machine group, check whether a file named user_defined_id exists in the specified directory.
-If it exists, verify that its content matches the user-defined identifier configured for the machine group.
+2. Check the machine group identifier: If you used a user-defined identifier when you created the machine group, check whether the user_defined_id file exists in the specified directory.
+If it does, check whether the content of the file matches the user-defined identifier that is configured for the machine group.

 • Linux: